TopazAvraham/Arkanoid/README.md

 ## Introduction

 This Arkanoid version is the final product of Java OOP course, which I took in the 2nd semester of my 1st year at Bar Ilan University.
-This project was coded as a five-part ongoing assignment, and intead of using Java GUI Built-In objects, I used a GUI implementation which is included in this repository.
-The game contains various levels with increasing difficulty and was coded while preserving generic and modularity, so adding new levels is an easy task.
+This project was coded as a five-part ongoing assignment.
+Instead of using Java GUI Built-In objects, I used a GUI implementation which is included in this repository.
+The game contains various levels with increasing difficulty, and was coded while preserving generic and modularity, so adding new levels is an easy task.

 The implementation includes: